jmathena1/the-strays-blog-v2/content/posts/2024-03-16-same-blog-different-build.md

 ---
 author: John Mathena
 date: "2024-03-16"
 title: Same Blog, Different Build.
-Onto Hugo!
+On to Hugo!
 ---

 I migrated my blog to [Hugo](https://gohugo.io/)!
 I've been using [Jekyll](https://jekyllrb.com/) to build